-The question of virtual specialness for graph manifolds was answered by Liu \cite[Thm 1.1]{Liu}, who proved that a graph manifold which is not Seifert fibered has virtually special fundamental group if and only if it admits a nonpositively curved Riemannian metric.
+Liu proved that an aspherical graph manifold has virtually special fundamental group if and only if it admits a nonpositively curved Riemannian metric \cite[Thm 1.1]{Liu}.
 Independently, and with an eye towards the results presented here, we proved virtual specialness for graph manifolds with nonempty boundary \cite[Cor 1.3]{PW}.
 Note that graph manifolds with nonempty boundary carry a nonpositively curved metric by \cite[Thm 3.2]{Leeb}.
 Our Theorem~\ref{thm:main} thus resolves the question of virtual specialness for arbitrary compact $3$--manifold groups.

-\begin{cor} A compact aspherical $3$--manifold has virtually special fundamental group if and only if it admits a Riemannian metric of non-positive curvature. \end{cor}
+\begin{cor} A compact aspherical $3$--manifold has virtually special fundamental group if and only if it admits a Riemannian metric of nonpositive curvature. \end{cor}

 Corollary~\ref{cor:Liu} was conjectured by Liu \cite[Conj 1.3]{Liu}.
 As discussed above, he proved the conjecture for graph manifolds while for hyperbolic manifolds this follows from \cite{Hier} and \cite{Ahak}.
-All mixed manifolds admit a metric of nonpositive curvature \cite[Thm 3.3]{Leeb}, \cite[Thm 4.3]{Bri}.
+All mixed manifolds admit a metric of nonpositive curvature, essentially due to \cite[Thm 3.3]{Leeb}, as showed in \cite[Thm 4.3]{Bri}.
 Hence Theorem~\ref{thm:main} resolves Liu's conjecture in the remaining mixed case.
 However, the equivalence in Corollary~\ref{cor:Liu} appears to be more circumstantial than a consequence of an intrinsic relationship between nonpositive curvature and virtual specialness: all manifolds in question except for certain particular closed graph manifolds have both of these features.

-As a consequence of virtual specialness of mixed manifolds (Theorem~\ref{thm:main}), hyperbolic manifolds with boundary (\cite[Thm 14.29]{Hier}), and graph manifolds with boundary (\cite[Cor 1.3]{PW}) we have the following.
+As a consequence of virtual specialness of mixed manifolds (Theorem~\ref{thm:main}), hyperbolic manifolds with nonempty boundary \cite[Thm 14.29]{Hier}, and graph manifolds with nonempty boundary \cite[Cor 1.3]{PW} we have the following.

 \begin{cor} The fundamental group of any knot complement in $S^3$ has a faithful representation in $\mathrm{SL}(n,\Z)$ for some $n$. \end{cor}